iann838/asgimod/README.md

 - `AsyncManyToManyRelatedManager`: Result of a many to many relation access (both forward and reverse access).
 - `Awaitable[T]`: Result of a one to one relation access or a forward many to one relation access.
 Returns an awaitable with `T` return (`T` being the type of the foreign object).

 To access a foreign relation in async mode, add the `a` prefix to your sync access attribute.
-Using the models defined for this documentations, examples:
+Using the models defined for this documentation, examples:

 ```python
 price = await Price.aobjects.get(id=1)